BeatriceWW/Pregnancy-Risk-Level-Prediction/README.md

 - Scikit-learn for machine learning
 - Streamlit for web application deployment

-Recommendations:
+## Recommendations
-This project introduces an innovative approach to analyze and predict the severity of risk factors in maternal and fetal health.
+- This project introduces an innovative approach to analyze and predict the severity of risk factors in maternal and fetal health.
 By leveraging Data Science and Machine Learning, it offers a data-driven perspective on pregnancy risk assessment.
 However, it's important to emphasize that while this tool provides valuable insights, it should complement rather than replace expert clinical judgment, which remains crucial for individual patient care.

-The model's predictive capabilities demonstrate the potential of ML in supporting healthcare decisions.
+- The model's predictive capabilities demonstrate the potential of ML in supporting healthcare decisions.
 Nevertheless, there's room for further enhancement.
 Future research could focus on expanding the dataset to encompass a broader range of demographic and clinical variables.
 Additionally, exploring advanced techniques such as deep learning-based neural networks could uncover more complex patterns in the data, potentially leading to even more nuanced risk predictions.